 My research is driven by the ways that bodies inflect sites, spaces, and material contexts.
 Whether performance, text, or workshop, I start with its where—choreography becomes the map and dance the articulation of its landing.
-As an artist focused on site-based work focused on architecture, geography, land- and urban-scape, I encounter site in terms of its contingency, context, and indeterminacy as much as its contemporary use and historical stratifications.
-Performance offers a means by which to peer into and map silences of history, activating dance as a corporeal divining rod that detects ephemeral memory and its sensorial multivocalities.
-Performance is a method for excavating the charged nature of site, which, not unlike the body, enacts social projects of remembering and forgetting, of cultivation and wildness, of access and resistance.
+As an artist whose work engages architecture, geography, land- and urban-scape through choreography, performance, film, and writing, I encounter site in terms of its contingency, context, and indeterminacy as much as its contemporary use and historical stratifications.
+Choreography offers a means by which to peer into and map silences of history, and dance becomes corporeal divining rod that detects ephemeral memory and its sensorial multivocalities.
+Performance excavates the charged nature of site, which, not unlike the body, enacts social projects of remembering and forgetting, of cultivation and wildness, of access and resistance.
+My current project investigates dance and arts activism as it intersects forest protection and conservation, through the lens of what I theorize as epiphytic choreographies.
+If a dance happens in the middle of the forest and there is no one there to see it, did it really happen?
+Yes, and yes.
+Through arboreal relation and listening, how can the dancer mobilize a post-anthropocentric theatre?
+How can we cultivate a more-than-human stage?

 Consideration of where we place our bodies helps me understand the politics of how dance lands, how history becomes geography, and choreography as a practice that rehearses these inscriptions across bodies and sites.